-What if you want a smart home but don't have the funds to buy the high end stuff?
-Good news, there are plenty of smart home devices on the market that don't cost an arm and a leg.
-While they might not have the best features or look the most stylish compared to more expensive kit, they certainly get the job done, and more.
+So what if you want a smart home but don't have the funds to buy the high end stuff?
+Good news - there are plenty of smart home devices on the market that don't cost an arm and a leg.
+While they might not have the best features or look the most stylish compared to more expensive kit, they certainly get the job done.

-Here's how to turn your home into a smart home on the smallest of budgets.
+Here's how to turn your home into a smart home on a budget.

 The smart lights

 Smart light bulbs, like the super popular Philips Hue, are pretty pricey, so trying to trick out your home can quickly decimate your wallet.
 But then there's something like GE's C-Life smart LED bulbs.
 Not only are they absurdly cheap, but they have a pretty good feature set.

 You don't need a hub or anything like that.
 You just use your phone to dim or control the lights, which includes the ability to group a bunch of them together.
 GE also includes pre-selected lighting scenes to make it easier for you.
 There is one catch though: these use Bluetooth rather than Wi-Fi, which means you can't control them when you're not home.
 That doesn't seem like a major tradeoff when you look at the price, though.

 Alternative: Ikea's smart home collection if you want a fuller solution.

 Ecobee 3 Lite